bravebioinformatics/sequence_retrival_ENSEMBL/README.md

 # muscle_lncRNA
 This is a temporary storage for list of Age-lncRNAs found in muscle.

-There are 62 lncRNA sequences in the zip folder named "bkp_raw_sequence_json".
+There are 62 lncRNA sequences in the zip folder named "bkp_raw_sequence_json.zip".
 However a few lncRNA sequence information was not available in the databse.
 Those sequences still exist as a file, but until information is collected they are not useful for any calculational procedure.
 I will try to fill the gap as soon as possible.